 In the 1970s, many critics argued that while the MCA of 1935 had been necessary to protect this growing industry, it was now a detriment because it did not allow for competitive rates.
 The result of this argument was the Motor Carrier Act of 1980, otherwise known as deregulation.
 The MCA of 1980 allowed companies to expand the number of routes they could serve.
 The act also allowed many nonunion companies to spring up.
 In many cases, these nonunion companies were able to charge clients half of what union companies charged for shipping.
 Between 1980 and 1986, more than 32,000 new carriers received operating licenses from the Interstate Commerce Commission.

-Many companies were hurt by deregulation; however, the competitive climate in the trucking industry, while still strong, is less chaotic than it was in the 1980s.
-Many carriers and shippers found that too much rate cutting led to a serious decline in the quality of service available.
-Deregulation changed the way many trucking companies operate.
+Many companies were hurt by deregulation; however, the competitive climate in the trucking industry, while still strong, is less chaotic than it was in the 1980s; carriers and shippers often found that too much rate cutting led to a serious decline in the quality of service available.
 Today, employers must face the challenge of attracting and keeping qualified drivers, as well as the threat of terrorism, a recent development for the trucking industry.
 The prospect of terrorist attacks has had a significant impact on safety and security measures and how trucking companies conduct their business.